Q: I am most interested in past life regressions. How do they affect one’s present life, and how do I understand the bigger picture?

 J.K.
 Rowling, Harry Potter and the Deathly Hallows

 A: The idea of life from a complete linear perspective would be that it has a beginning and an end.
 That is true and solid from a purely documented experienced moment.
-If one lets their linear consciousness wander, the experiences of other lifetimes do come forward.
+If one let’s their linear consciousness wander, the experiences of other lifetimes do come forward.
 It is true that you are eternal.
 The multidimensional feelings of the eternal base of the soul have multiple layers of experience.
-I don’t seek to prove anything.
-It is only through evolvement that you will truly get your answer.
-It is true when you decide reincarnation is true.
+I as a therapist don’t seek to prove anything.
+You do not need to believe in any concept to have an experience.
+It is true when you decide reincarnation, also known as “trans- migration of souls”, is true.

 Q: Can everyone be successfully regressed?